-Paradoxically, very occasionally new blood vessels will appear at the sclerotherapy site.
-These new veins may appear days or even weeks after the procedure but usually, fade without further treatments.
+Paradoxically, very occasionally, new blood vessels will appear at the sclerotherapy site.
+These new veins may appear days or even weeks after the procedure but usually fade without further treatments.

 Once home after the treatment, walking is encouraged.
 You’ll need to wear compression garments as you heal, but your doctor will advise how long to wear these.
 Avoid anti-inflammatory drugs like aspirin or ibuprofen for 48 hours – you need the inflammatory response to kick-start the vein’s collapse and reabsorption into your system.
 Avoid hot baths or compresses, saunas and direct sunlight as you await your new, smoother-looking legs.

-We safely and effectively remove spider veins
+We can help to remove spider veins

 Contact us for an appointment